… or more precisely: Mary Hodder otherwise Anderson formerly Burke née McDonnell.

 and “Mary McDonnell in, ‘The lot of the soldier’s wife’ (revisited).”

-The very recent discovery (21st January 2021) of a marriage record held by Medway Archives in Kent, England has lifted Mary Burke née McDonnell’s life story out of a family history mystery.
+The very recent discovery (21st January 2021) of a marriage record held by Medway Archives in Kent, England has lifted Mary Burke née McDonnell’s life story out of the inscrutable murk of family history mystery.
 Previously, there was a gap of twenty odd years unaccounted for (1839–1860), and a strong suggestion of an irregular marriage.
 To tell Mary McDonnell’s story, this biographical sketch takes two forms:

 - a narrative of Mary’s life as the wife of a soldier —John Burke, a regimental tailor— until his death at Chatham on 2nd May 1839; and,

 - a timeline of events from May 1839 until her own death at Winchester in 1869.

 Mary McDonnell was born c.1794 in the county of Mayo, townland and parish unknown.
 Until her husband, John Burke‘s death in 1839, we catch just one fleeting glimpse of Mary in the written record—the baptism of her daughter, Margaret, in Tralee, county Kerry.

 A record of the marriage of John Burke and Mary McDonnell has not been found.1 Our first sighting of them as man and wife is in the record of the baptism of their daughter, Margaret Jane Burke, on the 11th May 1823.
 Margaret was baptised by the Rev. J. Quill in the chapel at Tralee, county Kerry—where John Burke was stationed with the 39th regiment of foot.
 The sponsors were Patrick Brenan, a tailor with the 39th, and Mary Galihir.2